FabianMoenkeberg/SegFormer/README.md

-# IterativeUnet
+# SegFormer for Eye Segmentation
-SegFormer is a test project to test the possibilities of transformer segmentation methods.
+SegFormer is a test project to test the possibilities of vision transformer segmentation methods.
-It is mainly based on the tutorial from ´https://github.com/NielsRogge/Transformers-Tutorials/blob/master/SegFormer/Fine_tune_SegFormer_on_custom_dataset.ipynb´.
+It is mainly based on the tutorial from `https://github.com/NielsRogge/Transformers-Tutorials/blob/master/SegFormer/Fine_tune_SegFormer_on_custom_dataset.ipynb`.
+The training is based on [lora transformer fine tuning](https://huggingface.co/docs/peft/main/conceptual_guides/lora).

 ## Questions
 * How to use them?
 * Are they better than CNN-UNets

+## Implemented Tools
+* [segFormer.py](segFormer.py) train neural network based on [config settings](config.py)
+* To test the network on images in a test folder: [inference.py](inference.py)

 # Installation
 ##  Without Docker